shayd3/owlfixit.github.io/README.md

 I'm using the Start Bootstrap theme by David Miller.
 (Credits in the Creator section) I first started with the framework provided by getbootstrap.com.

+## To-Do List
+* Add an interactive price list
+	- Add price list button
+		- Will show a search box, start typing and will try and auto-complete an entry
+		- Once you hit enter, price for that item will appear.

 ## Bugs and Issues
 * 6/12/2016
 	- Re-ordered some of the sections to make it more geared to what the user came to the site for